SEDenmarkLab/molli/ncsa-testing/README.md

 $ docker run -it --rm ghcr.io/moleculemaker/molli:ncsa-workflow
 ```

-The image will be pulled automatically if it is not present:
+The image will be pulled automatically if it is not present.

+If the image is not present and can't be pulled, Docker will attempt to build it from source.

 ## Run image (Jupyter: interactive mode)
 Pass `jupyter` as command to the container to override the default command:
 ```
-$ docker compose run molli jupyter
+$ docker compose up
 ```
 which is a shorthand for:
 ```